Cello Concerto (Elgar): Recordings

 Elgar and Beatrice Harrison made a truncated recording in 1920, using the acoustic recording process.
-The first electrical complete recording (using a single carbon microphone) was made in 1928, by Harrison, Elgar and the London Symphony Orchestra.
+The first complete recording was made in 1928, by Harrison, Elgar and the New Symphony Orchestra.
+There were later 78 rpm recordings with W. H. Squire and Pablo Casals as soloists, but the work was infrequently recorded until the LP era of the 1950s to the 1970s.